ornl-ssd/cpp-novice/_episodes/15-struct.md

 ~~~
 {: .code}

-Where `type_name` is a name for the structure type and `object_names` is a list of valid identifiers for objects that have the type of this structure.
+Where `type_name` is a name for the structure type, and `object_names` are a list of valid identifiers for objects that have the type of this structure.
 A list of the data members comprising the `struct` are included in the braces.
 Each data member is specified with a type and a name.
 If the
-`object_names` are omitted, then this declares a type.
+`object_names` are omitted, then this declares a type only.
 If the `type_name` is omitted, then the objects have an *anonymous struct type*.

 For example: